Socialism and LGBTQ rights: Scientific and utopian socialism

 The first currents of modern socialist thought emerged in Europe in the early 19th century.
 They are now often described with the phrase utopian socialism.
 Gender and sexuality were significant concerns for many of the leading thinkers such as Charles Fourier and Henri de Saint-Simon in France and Robert Owen in Britain as well as their followers, many of whom were women.
-For Fourier, for example, true freedom could only occur without masters, without the ethos of work, and without suppressing passions; the suppression of passions is not only destructive to the individual, but to society as a whole.
+Fourier believed, for example, that true freedom could only occur without masters, without the ethos of work, and without suppressing passions; the suppression of passions is not only destructive to the individual, but to society as a whole.
 Writing before the advent of the term 'homosexuality', Fourier recognized that both men and women have a wide range of sexual needs and preferences which may change throughout their lives, including same-sex sexuality and androgénité.
-He argued that all sexual expressions should be enjoyed as long as people are not abused, and that "affirming one's difference" can actually enhance social integration.
+He argued that all sexual expressions should be enjoyed as long as people are not abused or hurt, and that "affirming one's difference" can actually enhance social integration.

-Alongside other prominent thinkers at the time, Fourier believed scientific understanding to be a standard of any society to live up to. Émile Durkheim is known for being one of the first people to provide the idea of having to understand utopian socialism with the rise of social sciences.
-However, through further evaluation of these thinkings Fourier and Saint-Simon were not seen as heads of the emerging scientific socialist movement.
+Alongside other prominent thinkers at the time, Fourier believed scientific understanding to be a standard of any society to live up to. Émile Durkheim is known for being one of the first people to provide the idea of having to understand utopian socialism with the rise of social sciences; however, through further evaluation of these thinkings Fourier and Saint-Simon were not seen as heads of the emerging scientific socialist movement.
 With integration of scientific thought into a social perspective, there would be further discourse within the topics of family, education and especially sexuality.
 Fourier in particular had a doctrine specifically detailing complexities surrounding the full expression of human passions.
 The doctrine that Fourier expresses some of these views is known in French as Nouveau monde amoureux, which means New World in Love.
 The ideas expressed by early utopian socialists would help influence many women to become a part of the movement and were quite instrumental towards the emergence of the feminist movement.
 The idea of social reshaping was matching the thinking of utopian socialism.
 In fact, the reemergence of Fouriers works in the 1960s would contribute further to the rising movements of feminism and LGBT because of interest in sexual liberties.
 Durkheim was known to show concern through a more scientific approach rather than a political one.
 He was also very adamant about the significance of the study of Sociology as it was believed to shape the humanist subjects of philosophy, history and psychology.
 Durkheim is also known for establishing L'Année Sociologique, which is the first journal of social science in France in 1898.